14 Best Neighborhoods in San Francisco for Your Golden City Move

 Where Are You Commuting?

-A large number of people who live in San Francisco either commute to the downtown Financial District or south to Silicon Valley.
-San Francisco’s transit system, called MUNI, is notoriously slow and overcrowded.
-So think about your personal limit for the number of hours you’re capable and willing to spend on MUNI — and choose a San Francisco neighborhood accordingly.
+A large number of people who live in San Francisco either commute to downtown’s Financial District or south to Silicon Valley.
+San Francisco’s transit system — the San Francisco Municipal Railway (MUNI) — is notoriously slow and overcrowded.
+So think about your personal limit for the number of hours you’re willing and able to spend on MUNI, then choose a San Francisco neighborhood accordingly.

-But if you’re relocating for a job in Silicon Valley, you’ll likely get your own fancy shuttle, fondly known as “Google buses,” complete with Wi-Fi and designated stops in San Francisco.
+But if you’re relocating for a job in Silicon Valley, you’ll likely get your own fancy shuttle.
+Fondly known as “Google buses,” they’re complete with Wi-Fi and designated stops around the city.

 (Source: @onlyinSF via Facebook)